mkeleti/chain-attack/README.md

 ---
 ## About

-This an environment where you can observe a ethereum chain in action.
+Full stack web application that simulates an attack on the ethereum blockchain.

 ![Screenshot1](docs/screenshot1.png)
 ![Screenshot2](docs/screenshot3.png)

 ### Built With

-Docker, Geth, Nodejs, Nextjs, and Blockscout
+Docker, Ethereum Geth Client, Nextjs, and Blockscout

 ## Getting Started